 Drop Off 7:30-9:00

-Half Day Toddler Pick Up 11:00-12:00

 Full Day Infant/Toddler Pick Up 3:00-5:30

 We are required by law to close the doors to our Infant and Toddler programs exactly ten hours from the time we open the doors.
 Parents must have their children out of the classrooms at that time.
 Nursing mothers are welcome to feed their babies in Aimee's office at the end of the day, as long as there is still HMS staff on campus.
 If students are not signed out and have not exited their classrooms by 5:30pm, the late charge is \$5.00 per minute.
-This policy also applies to Half day Toddler children who are not picked up by noon, and to all children who are not picked up by noon on noon dismissal days.
+This policy also applies to all children who are not picked up by noon on noon dismissal days.